ryleeli/pet-insurance-claims-risk-analytics/README.md

 ## Project Overview

-This project demonstrates an end-to-end data analytics workflow using a real-world pet insurance claims dataset containing more than **188,000 insurance claims**.
+This project demonstrates an end-to-end insurance analytics workflow using a large synthetic pet insurance claims dataset designed for pricing and predictive modelling.

 The project combines: